By: Patrick Ungashick

 - Brief the company’s top employee leaders on your exit goals.
 These employees must be sufficiently trustworthy for you to share your exit goals in confidence with them.
 In return, you must create the win-win for them.
 This can be accomplished using specialized compensation plans to incentivize top leaders to build company value and stay with the organization up to and beyond your exit.

 - Avoid meeting alone with important external relationships, such as customers, prospects, vendors, and lenders.
 It sends a message that you are the company.
 If you must participate in these meetings, delegate as much of the conversation as possible to others from your team.

-Creating a company that can survive and thrive without you typically takes several years of focused effort, another reason why preparing for exit must begin no later than five years prior to your intended exit age.
-The good news is that a company than can operate independently of you is usually a more valuable business if you intend to sell, and a more stable business if you intend to exit by way of turning it over to family or employees.
+Creating a company that can survive and thrives without you typically takes several years of focused effort; another reason why preparing for exit must begin no later than five years prior to your intended exit age.
+The good news is that a company that can operate independently of you is usually a more valuable business if you intend to sell, and a more stable business if you want to exit by way of turning it over to family or employees.

 To help, download our popular free ebook: Your Last Five Years: How the Final 60 Months Will Make or Break Your Exit Success.
 Then, contacts us to schedule a free phone conversation to learn how we have helped hundreds of business owners plan for and achieve a happy exit.